 One Powerful Woman’s New Vision for Her Community and Country

-By Sonn Sam
+BY Sonn Sam

-National Director of Partnerships at Big Picture Learning
+Carol Owala at Kenya Big Picture Learning

 It was early Monday morning, and despite the jetlag that still weighed on us, we were so excited for the day.
 We gathered for breakfast and talked about finally visiting Kenya Big Picture Learning, a B-Unbound out-of-school site that offers leadership and relational learning opportunities for youth people who have completed high school.
 The aim is to shift beliefs, attitudes, and values so that these young people see the potential in themselves and their communities.
 The most significant parts of the program are the intensive classroom-based summits, hands-on passion projects, and professional internships, all laying the foundation for youth to take charge by developing community service projects.
 I boarded the bus along with 35 other educators for one of Big Picture Learner’s Guided Experiences.
 We all chatted excitedly as the radio played softly in the background.
 But as we approached Kibera, the largest slum in Kenya, the bus fell silent.
 We could feel the weight of what we were seeing—the visible signs of poverty, lack of basic infrastructure, and crowded living conditions.
 It was a reality we couldn’t ignore or look away from.